kylerosenmeyer/word-guess-game/README.md

 loops*.
 It is also useful to begin learning about the power of objects.

-This project is not available for additional contribution from the github community, however Kyle Rosenmeyer may be contacted at kylerosenmeyer@gmail.com for help or questions regarding the project.
+This project is not available for additional contribution from the github community, however Kyle Rosenmeyer may be contacted through his website for help or questions regarding the project.

 More information: